cro7nis/narratai/README.md

 running on the decentralized Akash Network <img src="assets/image/akash-logo-sm.png" alt="drawing" style="width:15px;"/>.
 It processes audio and video files by transcribing speech into text, translating it into multiple languages, and generating AI-driven voiceovers.
 The app uses Whisper to create accurate transcriptions with word-level timestamps, enabling precise subtitles.
-It leverages the NLLB model to translate subtibles into many languages.
+It leverages the NLLB model to translate subtitles into many languages.
 For voiceovers, it uses Coqui-TTS, an advanced AI technology to generate natural-sounding voices, offering options for predefined voices, voice cloning, or using the original speaker's voice.
 **NarratAI** enhances media accessibility and localization while showcasing the power of decentralized infrastructure and AI.
+Check the YouTube video [here](https://www.youtube.com/watch?v=oviBgv4k-nY&ab_channel=cro7).

 ## Motivation
 The motivation behind building this app stemmed from my experience participating in Akash [Zealy](https://zealy.io/cw/akashnetwork/questboard) campaigns,